DA’s Office is First Law Enforcement Agency to Announce Participation in March

 Manhattan D.A.
-Gun Control Advocacy Fellowship
+Gun Violence Prevention Fellowship

 Beginning in July 2018, the District Attorney’s Office will host a summer gun control advocacy fellowship for two graduating high school students who are survivors of school-based or other gun violence.
 The six-week Fellowship will provide students with a unique platform to advocate for strong gun laws through New York-based media, educate and mobilize young people in Manhattan communities, and strengthen bonds between the emerging youth movement and existing networks of advocates and survivors in New York City.